chloealbright/DevHiveMind/_Low Priority Refinement/How to Become a Good Backend Engineer (Fundamentals).md

 Examples of off-the-shelf web servers are Apache Tomcat, Apache httpd, and [NGINX](https://medium.com/@hnasr/the-architecture-of-nginx-2b32fc0b7877).
 The latter can act as both a web server and a proxy.
 You may build your own web server in any language by listening on a TCP port and understand how to speak the HTTP protocol, you can of course use an HTTP library that does most of the work for you.

-## Database Engineering

-Database engineering is a vast field of study.
-At its core the idea of a database is simple; Allow multiple users to store and retreive data consistently and in a durable fashion.
-That is why understanding the four properties of [ACID](https://database.husseinnasser.com/): atomicity, consistency, isolation, and durability is fundamental to database engineering.

-One must understand that nothing is written on stone and following these properties isn’t a must.
-For example, relational databases are fully ACID and require a schema while MongoDB was built as a document based database, with basic atomicity (document level) and no schema.
-Redis built a fanstatic high performance cache by sacrificing durability by default.

-No database system is complete without indexes and at their core B+Trees is the data structure of choice.
-How data is organized in tables, documents or graphs all end up as file system pages at the end of the day.
-Understanding how to get most of your disk I/O read is the core of database engineering.

-If you are interested in database engineering, there are many areas you can specialize in.
-You can pick one database and know everything about it.
-You can build a better indexing techniques (LSM is a good example).
-You can build a new database system specialized in a specific workload.

-I have been working with databases for 20 years and to this day I learn something new all the time.
-This field is vast.

 ## Proxies

 Proxies are becoming increasingly popular in the engineering world, especially with the introduction of micro-services.
 The main purpose of a proxy is it receives requests from a client and forward the requests to backend servers.
 The proxy hides the network layer identity of the original client from the destination server.